 Wildlife tourism is an element of many nations' travel industries centered around observation and interaction with local animal and plant life in their natural habitats.
 It has experienced dramatic and rapid growth in recent years worldwide and many elements are closely aligned to eco-tourism and sustainable tourism.

 India monopolizes almost 75 percent of the world’s tiger population so there’s no reason why your hard-earned trip should go without seeing one.

 Here are 5 National Parks in India that offer a huge possibility of spotting a tiger.

 - Jim Corbett National Park, Uttarakhand

 - Nagarhole National Park And Tiger Reserve, Karnataka

 Bandhavgarh National Park, Madhya Pradesh

 November to February is the best time to visit.
 Bandhavgarh Tiger Reserve remains open from October to June months for visitors.
-So one can visit the park at any day during these months.
-In monsoon, July to September, Bandhavgarh Park remains closed for visitors.
+So one can visit the park on any day during these months.
+During monsoon, July to September, Bandhavgarh Park remains closed to visitors.

 WOW Pro Trip: Travel to Bandhavgarh National Park in February and catch the world famous Dance Festival in Khajuraho which happens this month, every year.
 Combine these two destinations for the perfect itinerary of 5 nights/ 6 days for a wonderful mix of nature & art.